willlaws35/FYP-Emotie/Acknowledgements.md

 The Sleepless Robotics Crew, for suggesting additons to the robot I do not need, but made for a damn cool extra.

+Molly Sale, for incredible voice acting work for the project.

 Benhur Bakhtiari Bastaki, as my primary assessor and supervisor through the duration of the project.

 Chris Hawkins, as my Second assessor of the project.